 The church last spring formally opened the ranks of its clergy to homosexuals in a move that triggered a schism in the denomination, prompting a group opposed to gay clergy to form a new church called the Evangelical Convent Order of Presbyterians.

-Spahr was censured once before, in April 2008, for performing lesbian marriages in California and New York in 2004 and 2005, before gay marriage was legal in either state.
-But the commission later lifted that rebuke, finding then that Spahr did not violate Presbyterian law prohibiting homosexual marriage because church doctrine recognized no such thing.
+Spahr was censured once before, in August 2007, for performing lesbian marriages in California and New York in 2004 and 2005, before gay marriage was legal in either state.
+But the high commission later lifted that rebuke, finding then that Spahr did not violate Presbyterian law prohibiting homosexual marriage because church doctrine recognized no such thing.

 Ministers may bless unions between two men or between two women, but pastors "shall not state, imply, or represent that a same-sex ceremony is a marriage," that decision held.

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000

 - New York police officer critically wounded in hatchet attack |

 - Doctor with Ebola in NY hospital, nurse declared virus-free

 - Exclusive: Charred tanks in Ukraine point to Russian involvement

 - Putin accuses United States of damaging world order